-Since the level subgroups we consider in this paper contain $- I_2$, the index of level subgroups inside $\GL_2(\Z)$, $\PSL_2(\Z)$ are the same.
+Since the congruence subgroups we consider in this paper contain $- I_2$, the index of congruence subgroups inside $\SL_2(\Z)$ and $\PSL_2(\Z)$ are the same.
 We calculated the genus of $X_0(105)$, $X(\mathrm{s3},\mathrm{b5},\mathrm{b7})$, and $X(\mathrm{b3},\mathrm{b5},\mathrm{ns7})$ using LMFDB.
 See Appendix \ref{Appendix:Calculation} for details.
 We will not use the values of the genera of $X(\mathrm{b3},\mathrm{b5},\mathrm{e7})$, $X(\mathrm{s3},\mathrm{b5},\mathrm{e7})$ in this paper.
-These values are taken from Box's preprint; see \cite[Introduction]{Box:Modularity}.
+These values are taken from \cite[Introduction]{Box:Modularity}.
 The column ``gonality (proved)'' contains the lower bound of the gonality calculated by Abramovich's theorem (see Theorem \ref{Theorem:gonalitylowerbound} below) combined with Kim--Sarnak's lower bound of $\lambda_1$.
 The column ``gonality (expected)'' contains the lower bound calculated assuming Selberg's conjecture.

 \begin{thm}[Abramovich {\cite[Theorem 0.1]{Abramovich:Gonality}}] Let $\Gamma \subset \PSL_2(\Z)$ be a finite index subgroup, and $X_{\Gamma} \coloneqq \Gamma \backslash \mathbb{H}$ the corresponding modular curve.
 Let $\lambda_1$ be the smallest positive eigenvalue of the Laplacian on $X_{\Gamma}$.
 Then the gonality of $X_{\Gamma}$ is greater than or equal to $\lambda_1/24 \cdot [\PSL_2(\Z) : \Gamma]$. \end{thm}